MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 # Known issues and troubleshooting tips for the MSIX Packaging Tool

 This article describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool.
+Check out our other docs if you need to acquire the MSIX Packaging Tool or driver in a [disconnected environments](disconnected-environment.md).

 ## Known issues